ecorventures/docker-scripts-amazon-s3/README.md

 This is a [data volume container](https://docs.docker.com/engine/userguide/containers/dockervolumes/) that includes several bash scripts for interacting with Amazon S3.
 These scripts can be attached to any container capable of running a bash script.
+It is extremely lightweight, but it is designed to attach functionality to other containers.
+It is **not** designed to execute S3 commands from the Docker host.
+If that's what you want, you are more likely to find [yep1/s3](https://hub.docker.com/r/yep1/s3/) to be more useful.

 ## Preparing the volume